khyerdev/tcobalt/README.md

 tcobalt also supports `tcb --help`, `tcb -h`, `tcb --version`, and `tcb -v` for people who have not read the help or this page

-## Installation
+## Support
-This section will be made later, compile this yourself.
+As of now, tcobalt only officially supports the x86_64 architecture, but it can theoretically compile and run on others.
+If tcobalt compiles and runs well on your machine with a different architecture, open up an issue.

+tcobalt currently is not in any package repository.

 ### Support roadmap
 1. Arch Linux (and its derivatives)
+2. i686 & pentium4 architectures
-2. Debian (and its derivatives)
+3. Debian (and its derivatives)
-3. Windows 10/11
+4. Windows 10/11
-4. (if i can do this with flatpak) other distros
+5. (if i can do this with flatpak) other distros
-5. MacOS
+6. MacOS and aarch64 architecture

+## Installation
+This section will be made later, compile this yourself using cargo

 ## Dependencies
 tcobalt is designed to use as little dependencies as possible.
 Here are the ones it uses: